 That day the kids chose meatloaf for dinner.
 With our little colds running through our bodies I wanted to ensure they would eat veggies alongside a turkey meatloaf recipe.
 The most enticing way is to hide the vegetables in the meat.
 Chopping takes way to much time plus the texture of “chunks” are sometimes unappealing to children (and my husband too!).

 There is also nutritional yeast added in the recipe.
-Nutritional yeast is packed with energy boosting B-vitamins and adds a little punch! to the flavor!
+Nutritional yeast is packed with energy boosting B-vitamins and adds a little punch of flavor to the turkey meatloaf!

-Right as we sat down to eat dinner and devour our delicious meatloaf I asked the 5 year old to say the blessing.
-“Dear Jesus, thank you for the wandering food.
+Right as we sat down to eat dinner and devour our delicious turkey meatloaf I asked the 5 year old to say the blessing.
+He goes with, “Dear Jesus, thank you for the wandering food.
 And thank you for carrying the sheep.
 Amen.”

-Hubby and I couldn’t stop cracking up an at the wandering food!
-But the whole family ate seconds and the little got their full serving of vegetables, whole grains, protein and B-vitamins all from this turkey meatloaf recipe!
+Hubby and I couldn't stop cracking up an at the wandering food!
+But the whole family ate seconds and fulled our bodies with a full serving of extra vegetables, whole grains, protein and B-vitamins all from this turkey meatloaf recipe!

 - 4 egg whites